 Play fuzz buzz where you take turns counting and clap instead of saying aloud multiples of 5 when playing for 5’s

 Sound of number: Ask your child/children to close their eyes and tell them that will you drop an object e.g. a coin or anything that will make a sound into a container e.g. a biscuit tin .
 Ask your child how many drops were made, what is the value in the container?
 After dropping some objects into the container ask you child how many is there.
 Explain that you are going to take some away.
 Once you have taken some of the objects away ask your child to open their eyes.
 Ask them how many you took away and how many are left in the tin.
 As an added challenge ask your child what number they would like to count in 1's, 2's, 3's, 5's or 10's

 Number work and number operations: Complete the mental maths worksheet from the pack.
 This is the worksheet that you child normally gets every week in school for maths homework.
-This week complete the sheet that begins with 'Find and colour this triangle' as question 1 on Monday.
+This week complete the next sheet.
 You may like to do one column every day of the week or do more than one column in a day.